programming-notes/active-record-intro-creating-tables-challenge/README.md

 Once all the tests for the people table pass, repeat the same process for creating the ratings table.
 Once the entire test suite passes, submit your solution.

+## Conclusion
+Moving forward through Dev Bootcamp, we'll rely on Active Record migrations to update the structure of our databases.
+We need to be comfortable working with them.
+Do we have any questions about creating tables through migrations?
+Do we understand the syntax in a migration?
+Do we understand how our migration classes (e.g., `CreateDogs`) inherit behaviors like `#create_table`.

+In this challenge, we've focused on creating tables with a desired set of columns.
+We'll learn more about updating those tables in subsequent challenges.

+*Note:*  We're testing the structure of our database—which tables and columns are present.
+These are non-standard tests.
+We generally would not write such tests, but as we're just learning to write migrations, these tests are provided to give us feedback.

 [APIDock Add Column]: http://apidock.com/rails/v4.0.2/ActiveRecord/ConnectionAdapters/SchemaStatements/add_column
 [APIDock Create Table]:http://apidock.com/rails/ActiveRecord/ConnectionAdapters/SchemaStatements/create_table
 [RailsGuides Migrations]: http://guides.rubyonrails.org/migrations.html